hallh/protonremap/README.md

 To connect your email client:

-1. Configure ProtonMail Bridge to use port `1143` for IMAP.
+1. Make sure that the ProtonMail Bridge uses port `1143` for IMAP.
-2. Configure your email client to connect to `127.0.0.1:3143` **without SSL/TLS, nor STARTTLS**.
+2. Configure your email client to connect to `127.0.0.1:3143` without SSL/TLS or STARTTLS.

 ### Final remarks

 This tool can work for macOS users too, but requires a change in the `stunnel.conf` file.
-You'll need to replace `127.0.0.1:1143` with `host.docker.internal:1143`, and then add `-p 3143` to the `docker run ...` command.
+You'll need to replace `127.0.0.1:1143` with `host.docker.internal:1143`, and then add `-p 3143:3143` to the `docker run ...` command.

 Enjoy.